-Prepare your child

-- ☐ Talk honestly with your child in words he or she will understand.
+Prepare your child Talk honestly with your child in words he or she will understand.
 You might use books, videos or pictures to help tell the story.
 If you want help talking with your child, contact your hospital social worker or child life specialist.
-Talk about: - Who will be at the hospital, and who will care for brothers, sisters or pets at home. - What will happen at the hospital and what the schedule might be like. - Reassure your child that Mom, Dad or another caregiver will be available to help with whatever he or she needs. - Help your child make a list of items he or she would like to take along. - Talk with your child's teachers and principal about the plan for schoolwork while your child will be away. - Talk about ways to keep your child connected with school and friends. - Check with the Ronald McDonald House near your transplant center to see what prior arrangements can be made for lodging.
+Talk about: • Who will be at the hospital, and who care for brothers, sisters or pets at home.
+What will happen at the hospital and what the schedule might be like.
+Reassure your child that Mom, Dad or another caregiver will be available to help with whatever he or she needs.
+Help your child make a list of items he or she would like to take along.
+Talk with your child's teachers and principal about the plan for schoolwork while your child will be away.
+Talk about ways to keep your child connected with school and friends. | Check with the Ronald McDonald House near your transplant center to see what prior arrangements can be made for lodging.

-Prepare siblings

-- Talk with your children to tell them what will be happening within the family while their sibling is going through a transplant. - If children are staying home, talk with them about who will take care of them.
-Reassure them they will be taken care of during this time and that you love them. - ☐ If you are a single parent with more than one child, think about who will care for your other children if you must travel for your child's treatment.
-For example, who can consent for your children's medical care or contact the school while you are away.
-Talk about this with your child's doctor, teachers and family. - Talk with your children about planned family visits to the transplant center. - School enrollment might be available at the hospital, Ronald McDonald House or in the community.
-Talk with your transplant center social worker to see if this option is available.
+Prepare siblings wi lk with your children to tell them what Il be happening within the family while eir sibling is going through a transplant. the Re children are staying home, talk with em about who will take care of them. eassure them they will be taken care of Iring this time and that you love them. on yo yo ca ca aw you are a single parent with more than the child, think about who will care for our other children if you must travel for our child's treatment.
+For example, who in consent for your children's medical are or contact the school while you are you.
+Talk about this with your child's octor, teachers and family. lk with your children about planned mily visits to the transplant center. the the ce chool enrollment might be available at e hospital, Ronald McDonald House or in e community.
+Talk with your transplant nter social worker to see if this option is ailable.

 Think about ways you can take care of yourself so that you can better care for your child.

-Find resources at nmdp.org/caregiver or call 1 (888) 999-6743
+Find resources at BeTheMatch.org/Caregiver or call 1 (888) 999-6743